franzheidl/alfred-workflows/README.md

 If there is no folder currently open in Finder, your command will be run in your Desktop folder.

+The workflow will by default execute your command in the first non-busy Terminal window it finds, otherwise open a new one.

+**Update March-17-2013**

+Added option: To explicitly run the command in a new Terminal window, press [alt] when firing your command in Alfred 2.

 Compass Create Watch
 ---